 A Right to be Heard is a CAP initiative that empowers waiting children to speak in their own words about their interests, challenges and hopes.
 Through creative video portraits children speak about things that are important to them.
 The goal is to break barriers that prevent potential adoptive parents from seeing waiting children as unique individuals.
 These beautiful videos can be seen on our website or in DVD format.

 The Heart Gallery is a national movement that showcases artistic portraits of children currently in foster care and available for adoption.
 CAP's first Heart Gallery was held in December, 2005.
 Nearly 25% of the featured in the first exhibit have joined their forever families!
 CAP's second Heart Gallery exhibit was held during November 2007 at the Strong Museum of Play in Rochester, New York.
-It will be on display at various local venues throughout the Western New York including the Strong Museum, Airport and libraries.
+It continues to be on display at various local venues throughout the Western New York including the Strong Museum, Airport and libraries.
 To learn about how your place of business, community center or church can host a heart gallery display please contact Patricia Burks.

 Friday's Child, a weekly television segment hosted by WHAM TV 13 Associate News Director, Don Alhart, in Rochester, New York, features a local waiting child in an effort to recruit forever families.